Zenin0/Glipper_Scripts/Windows/GoodUSB/Bloatware_removal/README.md

 ## Description

-A script used increment windows performance by removing bloatwar
+A script used increment windows performance by removing bloatware

 ## Getting Started